 Deadlines for each assignment will be given and students are expected to meet them.
-Late assignments will automatically lose a full letter grade for each day it is late (e.g. B to a C).
+Late assignments will automatically lose 10% for each day it is late.
 Some consideration, however, might be given (at the discretion of the instructor) if there are extenuating circumstances such as prolonged hospitalization, family death, or extended individual sickness; however, you need to notify the instructor before the deadline is missed, not after the fact.